Lascurain Aura: Design

 The aircraft was a twin-engine monoplane with a mid-wing monocoque fuselage built in duralumin that was capable of holding 12 people in 2 rows of 6 seats plus a bathroom lobby, with the option of 14 seats without the bathroom, all this without counting the two pilots.
 The fuselage was part of the wings through beams that extended to the ends of the same, this in order to protect passengers and pilots in case of accident.
 Each wing had between the engine and the fuselage 2 compartments for luggage of 0.65 cubic meters each, the aircraft had 2 tanks of fuel of 200 liters each that fed to the Jacobs R-755 engines by means of gravity and pumps besides 2 tanks auxiliaries located at the ends of the wings of 50 liters each.

 Accident

-On December 24, 1957, during a routine flight of the plane Lascurain Aura with license plate XB-ZEU at the Mexico City Airport for no apparent reason, both engines of the aircraft were stopped and the pilot attempted to land at the airport. planning until the runway 13, nevertheless they did not reach to arrive at the track, crashing in a board of earth a few meters before the head of the same one, killing the pilot Carlos Castillo Segura and Angel Lascurain.
+On December 24, 1957, the aircraft took off from Mexico City International Airport on a test flight with two people on board, one of whom was Lascurian.
+Both engines failed shortly after takeoff, and the pilot, Carlos Castillo Segura, tried to return to the airport.
+However, the plane struck a ditch and became inverted, impacting terrain and killing Lascurian and Segura.